LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

 {:.no_toc}

 The University of Leeds's secure file transfer platform, [BISCOM SFT,](https://laser-sft.leeds.ac.uk/sft) is the primary means of sensitive file transfer in and out of LASER.
 Although circumstance may dictate that other means are used, for example NHS policy is to use their own SFT and nothing else.

 For Tier 3 sensitivity and above a secure transfer mechanism must be used, ie not email attachments or DropBox etc.

 * seed list
 {:toc}

-Send a file transfer request to the DAT group inbox ‘dat@leeds.ac.uk’ to import files into or export files from a VRE within LASER.
+For a file transfer request, send a file an email to the DAT group inbox ‘dat@leeds.ac.uk’, for file import into or file export from a VRE within LASER.

-### **For file import**
+### For file import

 Send an email to the DAT inbox with a request for a file import to a VRE, mentioning the project name or code in the email subject.
 The following should be included/highligfhted in the file export request.